Compose split table blocks around a forest plot so that summary data appear on both sides of the plotting panel.

 ggforestplot().- left_width

 Optional width allocated to the left table block.
-By default this is estimated from the displayed left-side text so long labels get more room.
+By default this is derived from the number of displayed left-side columns relative to

 Optional width allocated to the right table block.
-By default this is estimated from the displayed right-side text.
+By default this is derived from the number of displayed right-side columns relative to

 Value